Biography

 My husband Mark and I are both keen astrophotographers and enjoy imaging from our home observatory under the dark skies of rural Oxfordshire.
 My images have appeared in astronomy magazines, astronomy books, local and national newspapers, and on various tv shows.
 I also love astronomy sketching because it makes me feel better “connected” with the object I’m observing.
 I have found sketching has helped to really improve my astronomy knowledge in a way that photography doesn’t.
 Mark and I also run several Global Meteor Network cameras from our home so we can study meteors, and I appeared on the May 2023 episode of The Sky at Night on BBC4 talking about the GMN meteor camera network.

-I am the co-host of the Sky at Night magazine weekly podcast “Star Diary”, a regular co-host on the radio show “Comet Watch” and I am an occasional panel member on the Space Oddities live You Tube panel show.
+I am the co-host of the Sky at Night magazine weekly podcast “Star Diary” and have a You Tube channel dedicated to sharing timelapse videos, astronomy related VLOGs and tutorials.
 I am passionate about outreach and I have a busy schedule giving talks on a variety of astronomy subjects along with practical astrophotography and astronomy sketching workshops to people of all age ranges.
+In 2021 I was awarded the Sir Patrick Moore prize by the British Astronomical Association for my contributions to astronomy outreach.
 I keep my DBS check up to date so I am available to do visits to Cubs/Scouts, schools and home-educated groups.

 In March 2018 I was elected as a Fellow of the Royal Astronomical Society.
 I am a member of the British Astronomical Association and am on the council of the Society for Popular Astronomy.
-In 2021 I was awarded the Sir Patrick Moore prize by the British Astronomical Association for my contributions to astronomy outreach.

 In 2020 I was interviewed for a video podcast where I talk about how I have overcome the physical challenges life has thrown at me, and turned them into a positive experience.
 Being disabled doesn’t mean I can’t enjoy astronomy!
 The video can be viewed here.